COOKIE NOTICE

 Supporting Children with Transition

-For children and young people moving to new education settings, including and in-year move, from preschool to Reception, Year 6 to Year 7, and Year 11 to Post 16 provision, the Virtual School encourages all settings to include robust transition planning within the PEP.
+For children and young people moving to new education settings, including through an and in-year move, from preschool to Reception, Year 6 to Year 7, and Year 11 to Post 16 provision, the Virtual School encourages all settings to include robust transition planning within the PEP.
 Pupil Premium Plus can be used to support the young person’s transition.
 Any resources purchased for the young person should remain in their possession when they move to their new setting.

 Other pages